angrykoala/vue-workshop/README.md

 2. `npm install` (or `yarn`)
 3. `npm start` (or `yarn start`)
   * This command will fail until we build out first component!
-4. App will be available in `http://localhost:1234`
+4. App should be available at `http://localhost:1234`

 > A working example of the project is available in `final_project`, follow the same steps in that folder to try it

 ## Basics

 Our basic setup uses [Parcel](https://parceljs.org/cli.html) for transpiling and bundling our source code into the _public_ folder.
-It will also provide a hot-reload server.
+It also provides a hot-reload server.

-In the _src_ folder we have the basic code that we need to get started in our app development.
+In the _src_ folder we have the minimal code that we need to get started in our app development.
 A brief explanation of these files:
-* **index.html** is our app entry point, and the base file that we will send to our users.
+* **index.html** is our app entry point.
 It contains links to our stylesheet (https://andybrewer.github.io/mvp) and our Vue application (_app.js_).
 * **app.js** contains our application setup and mounts our app in the `#app` element.
 * components/**app.vue** is our main component (root) to be mounted inside the `#app` element.

+> All out imports are relative to our source code, Parcel will take care of modifying the paths to use the transpiled files

 ### Building our first component
-Vue components can be build in plain js, separate into multiple files, or, usually, in [**.vue** files](https://vuejs.org/v2/guide/single-file-components.html).
+Vue components can be build in plain JavaScript, split into multiple files, or, usually, in [**.vue** files](https://vuejs.org/v2/guide/single-file-components.html).

-> A .vue file contains a single component.
+> Each .vue file contains a single component.

 Components have 3 parts:

 #### Template
 The template contains the code that will, eventually, be rendered as **html**.

-Usually, plain **html** along with extended template syntax is used.
+Usually, plain **html** along with an extended template syntax is used.

-> When using _.vue_ files, the template will be inserted into `<template></template>` tags
+> In _.vue_ files, the template will be inserted into `<template></template>` tags.

 #### Script
 This contain the logic of our component.
-Ideally, all our component's logic will be inside its script, and this script should not affect other components.
+Ideally, all our component's logic will be inside its own script, and it should not affect other components.

 The script can be written with plain **JavaScript** or **TypeScript** among other options.

-Our code will, ultimately, export a single object containing all out component's state and logic.
+Our code will export a single object containing all out component's state and logic.

 > When using _.vue_ files, the script will be inserted into `<script></script>` tags.

 #### Styles
-Styles contain the **css** (or [**scss**](https://sass-lang.com/documentation/syntax)) that will be used to in the template.
+Styles contain the **css** (or [**scss**](https://sass-lang.com/documentation/syntax)) that will be used in the template.

-These styles, by default, are applied to all the application (just like CSS works), but by defining the style as [**scoped**](https://vue-loader.vuejs.org/guide/scoped-css.html) it will only affect its component.
+These styles, by default, are applied to all the application, but by defining the style as [**scoped**](https://vue-loader.vuejs.org/guide/scoped-css.html) it will only affect its component.

-Usually, all styles should be scoped, global styles should be imported through global stylesheets to avoid unwanted dependencies between components.
+Usually, all styles should be scoped, global styles can be imported through global stylesheets to avoid unwanted dependencies between components.

 > When using _.vue_ files, the styles will be inserted into `<style></style>` tags.
-It is recommended to use **scoped** styles:`<style scoped>`.
+It is recommended to use **scoped** styles: `<style scoped>`.

 ## Our first component